 Blink in disbelief at the majestic views and glorious sunsets visible from this luxury six-bedroom hotel.
 On a hill above a picturesque Andalucian village and surrounded by beautiful vistas, the choice is yours: retreat into the hotel’s peace, or trot out for Tapas?
 It’s a toughie.

 The property is a brisk walk from the village of Arriate and is just 10km from the town of Ronda, which famously perches on the edge of a 100m deep canyon.
-If you take the easier, more direct route that the owners advise then it is just 6 km, taking you straight to the largest underground parking in Ronda.
+If you take the easier, more direct route that the owners advise then it’s just 6km, taking you straight to the largest underground parking in Ronda.

-Make time for Granada and Seville too and if you want some beach action, try Estepona or sophicated Marbella just a little over an hours’ drive away.
+Make time for Granada and Seville too and if you want some beach action, try Estepona or sophisticated Marbella just a little over an hours’ drive away.

-Apart from all that, there are wine tours to try, Tapas restaurants to indulge in, hikes to take, nature reserves to explore and scenic routes to travel through – and this is if you can actually tear yourself away from the splendid hotel and it’s home from home relaxing vibe.
+Apart from all that, there are wine tours to try, Tapas restaurants to indulge in, hikes to take, nature reserves to explore and scenic routes to travel through – if you can actually tear yourself away from the splendid hotel and its home from home relaxing vibe.

 To get there, fly to Malaga, Seville or Jerez and hire a car to drive the 1h 30mins (approx) journey to Arriate.

 - Arriate is such a delightful village with a truly unique atmosphere.
-People here are not from Ronda, they are from Arriate with an independent spirit and they are incredibly warm and open
+People here aren’t from Ronda, they’re from Arriate with an independent spirit and they’re incredibly warm and open

-- bathrooms integrated into the room – not to everybody’s taste, so they also have traditional-style rooms with closed bathrooms
+- Bathrooms are integrated into the room – not to everybody’s taste, so they also have traditional-style rooms with closed bathrooms

-- both John and Wilbert are natural hosts and very competent chefs.
-Their home-cooked evening meals were a delightful array of local products served with ease and good taste.
+- Both John and Wilbert are natural hosts and very competent chefs.
+Their home-cooked evening meals are a delightful array of local produce served with ease and good taste.

-- Arriadh comes from the Arabic for garden of flowers and fruit trees.
+- Arriadh comes from the Arabic, “garden of flowers and fruit trees”.
 In the grounds you can find olives, cherries, almonds, apples and pears.
 It lives up to its name and they even have a pepper tree!

-- six rooms and all are equipped with an en suite bathroom
+- Six rooms, all equipped with an en suite bathroom

 John used to be a bulb farmer and Wilbert comes from a marketing background, so neither have a background in the hospitality business – not that it shows!
 They repeatedly came back to this corner of Spain before they finally took the decision to buy the property.
 They revel in their new environment and in running the hotel, their personalities compliment each other perfectly.